Yujaeseo/ICDM-2021_MASCOT/README.md

 ## Test

-We provide pre-trained model and you can test it as follows:
+We provide pre-trained model([link](https://figshare.com/s/9a54e7389d491688e0cc)) and you can test it as follows:

   ```./test_mf -i [pre-trained model file] -y [test file] -v [mf version]```